Note: See SmartRules guides for complete and up-to-date Notice of Deposition requirements for the California Superior Courts.

-This introduction serves as an overview of noticing a deposition in the California Superior Courts.
-For full treatment in a specific California Superior Court, including local and state rules, please see the California Superior Court SmartRules Notice of Deposition guides for the specific California Superior Court where your action is pending.
+Use this “At A Glance Guide” to learn the statewide rules of civil procedure Notice of Deposition in the California Superior Courts.
+For more detailed information, including continuously updated local rules, please see the California Superior Court SmartRules Notice of Deposition guides for the court where your action is pending.

 Notice of Deposition

 A defendant may serve a deposition notice without leave of court at any time.